 Article IX Section 1

-"At officers must exemplify the application of Scriptural life process, in accordance with the national standards of Campus Crosade for Christ."
-Judiciary is concerned that the passage "Scriptural life principles may be in confact with the ASSSU Non-decommendation policy.
-Please further define "Scriptural life principles" and the process used to determine whether an officer is exemptifying those principles.
+"At officers must exemplify the application of Scriptural life p national standards of Campus Crusade for Christ."
+Judiciary "Scriptural life principles may be in confact with the ASSSU Influence "Scriptural life principles" and the process used exemptifying those principles.